 When a Complaint is filed, a temporary set of injunctions will be issued automatically without independent judicial approval.
 These automatic injunctions are sometime referred to as “mandatory injunctions, and they prevent the sale or transfer of certain assets, prevents the dissipation of marital funds, and prohibit each party from threatening physical harm against the other and from harassing him or her.

-In a contested divorce, the parties cannot agree to a resolution of each of the issues before the Court, and those parties must go to trial.
+In a contested divorce, the parties cannot agree to a resolution of each of the issues before the Court, and those parties must go to trial, and an experienced Divorce Attorney Memphis, TN.
 The first issue a Court must resolve is the grounds for divorce.
 Essentially, the Court must conclude which party is most at fault for the divorce and the reasons for such fault.
 Those grounds are:

 Additionally, the Court must equitably divide the marital estate, without taking into consideration each parties’ fault in the divorce.
 In a divorce action in Tennessee, only marital property and marital debt is divided; separate property is not.